domefuma/bs_capstone/README.md

 ## Notes
-- Time-consuming cells in Sprint 2 notebook are encapsulated with triple quotations.
+- Time-consuming cells in cybersec_binary_modelling notebook are encapsulated with triple quotations.
 - Deliberate avoidance of feature selection steps for intuitive inference process.